kevscon/kevscon.github.io/_posts/2019-04-21-bridge-ratings.md

 ![]({{ "/assets/images/bridge_ratings/feat_wgt.png" | absolute_url }})
 *Top ten most influential NBI items on the classification model.*

-Three of the top ten NBI items are pretty intuitive (and uninteresting) - a higher initial Sufficiency Rating, a Superstructure Condition Rating of 8 and a Superstructure Condition Rating of 7 all lead to better performance.
+Three of the top ten NBI items correlate with better performance over time and are pretty intuitive (and uninteresting):
+- Higher initial Sufficiency Rating (average of dataset is 69.7)
+- Superstructure Condition Rating of 8
+- Superstructure Condition Rating of 7

 More useful takeaways:
 - Bridges with wooden/timber decks are associated with poorer performance.
 This item has an influence of 5% within the model prediction.
 - Items that correlate with increased bridge performance are:
   - concrete superstructure